Distributive laws for Lawvere theories: Introduction

 However, we seek a formulation that is ``native'' to the framework of \lts.
 In this paper we will provide four equivalent formulations at varying levels of abstraction.
 As usual we expect the most abstract one to be more useful for theorising, and expect the most concrete one to be more useful for applications.
+Thus their equivalence should not be taken to mean that any of the definitions is redundant.

 Our three most abstract formulations will come from observing that \lts\ may themselves be thought of as monads inside some other bicategory.
 Having expressed \lts\ in this way it is natural to define \dls\ for \lts\ as \dls\ between the monads in these bicategories.
 The bicategories in question are \begin{enumerate} \item \Prof---categories, profunctors and natural transformations. \item \ProfMon---as above but internal to monoids. \item \ProfP---the Kleisli bicategory for the free finite-product category 2-monad extended from \Cat\ to \Prof. \end{enumerate} The advantage of (1) is that the bicategory \Prof\ is well-known and quite easy to understand; however not \emph{all} monads in here are \lts\, even if we restrict to the correct underlying 0-cell.